-In accordance with the terms of the Warrant Agreement, private warrants to purchase shares of our common stock became exercisable on March 10, 2021, and as of September 30, 2021, private warrants to purchase 3,295,000 shares remained outstanding.
-Additionally, Earnout Shares may be issued in connection with the Merger Agreement, provided that certain conditions are met.
+As of March 31, 2022, private warrants to purchase 3,295,000 shares of common stock were outstanding.
+Additionally, up to 6,000,000 Earnout Shares may be issued in connection with the Merger Agreement, provided that certain conditions are met.
 To the extent such private warrants are exercised or conditions to receive Earnout Shares are met, additional shares of our common stock will be issued, which will result in dilution to the holders of our common stock and increase the number of shares eligible for resale in the public market.
-Such shares are eligible for sale in the public market, subject to volume limitations under Rule 144 under the Securities Act with respect to shares held by directors, executive officers and other affiliates, and certain of such shares are eligible for sale in the public market under our Registration Statement on Form S-1, which was declared effective on February 9, 2021.
-In addition, in September 2021, we sold 3,500,000 shares of our common stock to certain investors in a private placement, and such shares are available for resale under our Registration Statement on Form S-1, which was declared effective on October 25, 2021.
-We also expect that from time to time our executive officers and directors will enter into written trading plans pursuant to Rule 10b5-1 of the Securities Exchange Act of 1934.
-Sales, or the potential sales, of substantial numbers of shares in the public market could increase the volatility of the market price of our common stock or adversely affect the market price of our common stock.
+Such shares are eligible for sale in the public market, subject to volume limitations under Rule 144 under the Securities Act with respect to shares held by directors, executive officers and other affiliates, and certain of such shares are eligible for sale in the public market under our currently effective Registration Statement on Form S-3.
+In addition, in September 2021, we sold 3,500,000 shares of our common stock to certain investors in a private placement, and such shares are available for resale under our Registration Statement on Form S-3.
+Sales, or potential sales, of substantial numbers of shares in the public market could increase the volatility of the market price of our common stock or adversely affect the market price of our common stock.

-We will incur significant increased expenses and administrative burdens as a public company, which could have an adverse effect on our business, financial condition and results of operations.
+As a public company, we face increased expenses and administrative burdens, which could have an adverse effect on our business, financial condition and results of operations.

-We face increased legal, accounting, administrative and other costs and expenses as a public company that we did not incur as a private company.
+As a public company, we face increased legal, accounting, administrative and other costs and expenses.
 The Sarbanes-Oxley Act, including the requirements of Section 404, as well as rules and regulations subsequently implemented by the SEC, the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 and the rules and regulations promulgated and to be promulgated thereunder, the PCAOB and the securities exchanges, impose additional reporting and other obligations on public companies.
-Compliance with public company requirements will increase costs and make certain activities more time-consuming.
-A number of those requirements require us to carry out activities we have not done previously.
-In addition, we will incur expenses associated with SEC reporting requirements.
-Furthermore, if any issues in complying with those requirements are identified (for example, if the auditors identify a material weakness or significant deficiency in our internal control over financial reporting), we could incur additional costs rectifying those issues, and the existence of those issues could adversely affect our reputation or investor perceptions of it.
-It may also be more expensive to obtain director and officer liability insurance.
+Compliance with public company requirements results in increased costs and makes certain activities more time-consuming, including expenses associated with SEC reporting requirements.
+In addition, if any issues in complying with those requirements are identified (for example, if the auditors identify a material weakness or significant deficiency in our internal control over financial reporting), we could incur additional costs in rectifying those issues, and the existence of those issues could adversely affect our reputation or investor perceptions of it.
+It is also more expensive to obtain director and officer liability insurance.
 Risks associated with our status as a public company may make it more difficult to attract and retain qualified persons to serve on our board of directors or as executive officers.
-The additional reporting and other obligations imposed by these rules and regulations will increase legal and financial compliance costs and the costs of related legal, accounting and administrative activities.
-These increased costs will require us to divert a significant amount of money that could otherwise be used to expand the business and achieve strategic objectives.
+The additional reporting and other obligations imposed by these rules and regulations increase our legal and financial compliance costs and the costs of related legal, accounting and administrative activities.
+These increased costs require us to divert a significant amount of money that could otherwise be used to expand our business and achieve our strategic objectives.
 Advocacy efforts by stockholders and third parties may also prompt additional changes in governance and reporting requirements, which could further increase costs.